Support for Patients of Traumatic Brain Injury

-After receiving brain injury treatment, returning home to re-start normal life can be a long-drawn and complex process for the patient.
+After receiving brain injury treatment, returning home to restart everyday life can be a long-drawn and complex process for the patient.
 Irrespective of the severity of the injury, the patient will need the support of their close ones following the treatment.
-The recovery process can be emotionally draining as well as physically exhausting for both the patients and their families.
+The recovery process can be emotionally draining and physically exhausting for the patients and their families.

 Most TBI patients are happy to return home after undergoing rehabilitation under professional care.
 Home is the safest and most comfortable place to recuperate for most of them.
 Friends and family of the patient are usually happy and excited to welcome them home.
-However, within a few days, friends and family are likely to go back to their original routine of work, school, or other day-to-day activities.
+However, within a few days, friends and family will likely return to their original routine of work, school, or other day-to-day activities.
 While life quickly returns to normal for others at home, the patient goes through emotional and psychological changes.
 In many cases, family members might fail to recognize the extent of these changes.

 Due to brain damage involving temporal or frontal brain lobes, the patient can experience memory loss, confusion, disconnect with reality, loss of organizational skills, poor judgment, and weakened reasoning ability.
 On the other hand, in a hospital setting or rehabilitation center, the patient is more likely to have a disciplined and well-organized day.
 Once they return home, this arrangement may be disrupted quickly, leaving the patient isolated, lonely, and depressed.

-It is vital that friends, family members, and caretakers understand that the patient does not feel or act difficult out of choice.
+Friends, family members, and caretakers must understand that the patient does not feel or act difficult out of choice.
 Traumatic brain injury can have long-lasting neurological after-effects, and the journey to full recovery can be challenging.Care and Support for the TBI Patient at Home

-Family members and caregivers should assess the home thoroughly before the patient returns back from rehabilitation.
+Family members and caregivers should assess the home thoroughly before the patient returns from rehabilitation.
 They should ensure that the residence would be safe and accessible for the patient.
-Here are a few ideas for modifying the home to accommodate a TBI patient’s needs:
+Here are a few ideas for modifying the home to accommodate a TBI patient's needs: